openhab/openhab-docs/ui/building-pages.md

 ## Variables

-Varibles are a way to allow more complex scenarios in pages & personal widget development.
+Variables are a way to allow more complex scenarios in pages & personal widget development.

 Variables can be used using several methods: